 First, my mind touched upon domestic topics.

-- Hao Xianzhang, the Chinese farmer, covered his young pears in plastic Buddha-shaped molds and let them develop for 6 months.
-If I encased the pears in our yard within molds shaped like angry faces, would the frightening fruit scare pesky deer and squirrels away?
+- Hao Xianzhang, the Chinese farmer, covered his young pears in plastic Buddha-shaped molds and let them develop for six months.
+If I encased the pears on our trees in molds shaped like angry faces, could I scare pesky deer and squirrels away?
 Could I hull the little pears out like jack-o-lanterns?
 Would they become the latest thing?

 - And then I thought about money.
-Hao Xianzhang was making a fortune selling his Buddha pears at $7 a pop.
-Perhaps I could amass millions by marketing DIY fruit molding kits online!
+Hao Xianzhang was making a fortune selling his baby Buddha pears at $7 a pop.
+Could I amass millions by marketing DIY fruit molding kits online?

 And then, because I have no idea how to make molds or run a business, my mind drifted to Guy de Maupassant.

-A horrible suspicion that your brains are coming out of your ears.
+A horrible suspicion that your brains are oozing out of your ears.